 - You will also need a needle to prick your sausages once they are hanging — this is to release any trapped air.
 You will see air pockets on some of your sausages.
 Prick these with your needle.
 Sterilize it in the burner of your stovetop!

 - Try not to eat them the same day.
 All sausages taste better the day after they’ve “cured” in the fridge overnight.
 These sausages will in fact cure a bit because of the Instacure, but even without it the link with firm up and hold its shape better after it rests.

-Makes 9 pound of sausage, about 40 links
+Makes 5 pounds of sausage, about 15 to 20 links

 Prep Time: 3 hours